PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-PicoW-UART.md

 However, the Pico W family is slightly more expensive than the ESP32.
 Furthermore, the wired controller capability is not comparable to the ESP32-S3 in terms of both price and ease-of-setup.

-There are two operating modes fo the Pico W family:
+There are two operating modes of the Pico W family:

 | **Mode** | **Connections** | **Controller Support** | **Setup Difficulty** |
 | --- | --- | --- | --- |